microsoft/fluentui/specs/makeStyles.md

 #### Styles precedence is set by module evaluation order

 The order of `makeStyles` calls defines the DOM insertion order.
-When `makeStyles` is called, it does NOT insert the CSS to DOM, but assigns a counter-based id to the associated styles.
+When `makeStyles` is called, it does **not** insert the CSS to DOM, but assigns a counter-based id to the associated styles.
 When `useStyles` returned by the `makeStyles` is called for the first time, it inserts the CSS to DOM in the order defined by the `makeStyles` call.

 For that to work as expected, you cannot export `makeStyles` to share styles in multiple different modules - that would lead to non-deterministic insertion order.
 The only way to share styles is to export the style object and have a dedicated `makeStyles` calls in all the modules which reuse the style object.